jakelarue/beautiful-jekyll/workwithme.md

-### You wanna get the ball rolling and boost your bottom-line.
+### You know what you want to say, you just don't know how to say it...

 ### Hold your horses - this isn't for everyone...

 Most people think: "Just make it grow".

-Uh, no. It does **not** work like that.
 I learned (the hard way) that providing a great ROI isn't easy.

 I say that, to say this - if you are:
 - Looking for a silver bullet solution - I'm not your guy.